-In a pre-COVID world, most manufacturers simply wouldn’t have had to think about the way their products were represented.
+In a pre-COVID world, most manufacturers simply didn’t have to think about how their products were represented.
 This was something retailers and distributors took care of, but this soon changed!

 Though a shift to D2C represents a massive change, what are the advantages for manufacturing businesses considering D2C?
-Here’s a snapshot, along with an overview of how a smooth transition can be achieved.
+Here’s a snapshot, along with an overview of how you can achieve a smooth transition.

 Quicker time to market: